Writing Competition 2018

 o Minimum: 1000 words

 o Maximum: 4000 words

 1) A voice not an echo

 This is from the famous quote ‘be a voice not an echo’.
 The idea of the title is to inspire the writer to develop a story based on finding their own way, being true to who they are and standing out from the crowd.
-However, if the writer chooses to interoperate a different theme from this title that is perfectly acceptable.

 2) The morning hours

 This title comes from a name of a surah within the Qur’an that was revealed due to certain events that took place.
 The character could face a great challenge that they feel they have no hope in overcoming.
 However, from seeing a sign from God, they find faith and overcome it.

 - The will be a number of independent judges